Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 According to Willy:

-The reason was because he couldn’t eat very much food, which made him feel super weak and vulnerable to losing muscle, which he heard is not a good thing since muscle helps keep your metabolism fast and healthy.
+The reason was because he couldn’t eat very much food, which made him feel super weak and vulnerable to losing muscle, which Willy heard is not a good thing since muscle helps keep your metabolism fast and healthy.

 Willy cringed at the thought of being a slave to a treadmill for 60 minutes every day.